Whiplash is one of the most common injuries that occur in a car accident or a slip and fall event.

 Your Attorney Will Have The Best Information Regarding Your Settlement

-Your attorney is the best source for information on what to expect from a whiplash settlement.
+Your injury attorney is the best source for information on what to expect from a whiplash settlement.
 Their experience and knowledge of the whiplash payout scale in the USA will help them give you a close estimate of what you should expect as a settlement for your case.

 Your attorney will be able to evaluate your injury and losses and be able to provide you with a typical payout for whiplash injury based on the facts of your case.
 If you have suffered additional injuries or losses from your accident, your attorney will add these figures into your settlement total.